mlibrary/about-amherst/src/content/community/2021-02-08-“without-bodies-there-is-no-justice”.md

-BIOS:

-Sydney Ireland is a sophomore at Amherst College double majoring in Political Science and Psychology.
+*Sydney Ireland ('23) is a sophomore at Amherst College double majoring in Political Science and Psychology.
 She began interning for ACP in August and has enjoyed learning about equity in peer review and the benefits of open access.
-During her free time, she enjoys dancing, playing with her dogs, including two current foster puppies, and watching low quality reality tv.
+During her free time, she enjoys dancing, playing with her dogs, including two current foster puppies, and watching low quality reality tv.*

-Angel Musyimi is a sophomore at Amherst College majoring in Law, Jurisprudence, and Social Thought doubled with Black Studies.
+*Angel Musyimi ('23) is a sophomore at Amherst College majoring in Law, Jurisprudence, and Social Thought doubled with Black Studies.
 Angel has a background in writing, and as an intern at ACP she has learned ways to implement her passion for literature into learning about the various aspects of scholarly publishing as well as the ways discrimination affects topics such as open access and peer review.
-In her free time she enjoys reading, watching films, and playing with her puppy, Sofia!
+In her free time she enjoys reading, watching films, and playing with her puppy, Sofia!*

 ![](https://ssl.gstatic.com/ui/v1/icons/mail/images/cleardot.gif)